alchemyplatform/aa-starter-zksync/README.md

 ### Alchemy API Key

 The Alchemy API Key will allow you to read and write to blockchains through Alchemy’s reliable infrastructure.
-In this context, the API Key will let you created Embedded Accounts onchain for your users, and send UserOperations on behalf of those accounts.
+In this context, the API Key will let you create Embedded Accounts onchain for your users, and send UserOperations on behalf of those accounts.

 To create an API Key, go to [https://dashboard.alchemy.com](https://dashboard.alchemy.com), sign up for an account, and go through the onboarding.
 Then on the [apps](https://dashboard.alchemy.com/apps) page, create an Alchemy app for the Optimism Sepolia network.